NicoloMoretti/barracks/docs/scripting-guide.md

 ```

+This function call will execute the code inside the block of it's own definition.

 > [!NOTE]
 > Functions are executed **only** when called, they are not part of the regular sequential stream of 'rules'.